claritychallenge/claritychallenge.github.io/docs/icassp2023/icassp2023_intro.md

   - Participants are asked to focus on speech enhancement only.
 Hearing aid processing/simulation is not part of the challenge
   - Speech quality (HASQI) will be assessed in conjunction with speech intelligibility (HASPI)

+This site provides access to all the software, data and information that you need to get started.